 The Observation Lounge was one of our favorite relaxation spots and we only discovered it on our last sea day.
 Stocked with an honest-to-goodness Starbucks cafe and tons of seating options with panoramic ocean views, this lounge is a truly lovely place to while away your time at sea.

-Norwegian offers fun painting classes, so Z whiled away one morning at sea painting a gorgeous sunflower.
+Norwegian offers fun painting classes, so Z spent one morning at sea painting a gorgeous sunflower.
 As an added bonus, rising star Jojo Siwa was on our cruise too, and she happened to sit right next to Z in the painting class.
 Talk about an unexpected cruise highlight!

 Our family loved the two evening shows we saw in the Joy theatre – Footloose (based on the Broadway musical) and Elements, which was more of a Cirque du Soleil style extravaganza.
 During the days, Z and her cousins adored the hot tubs, pool area and slides, although it’s worth noting that one of the Joy’s two small pools and its most exciting, over-the-edge water slide are reserved for adults only.